 Time in Bed

-Even if you don’t have any other time together that day, spend five minutes chatting or cuddling in bed at the start or end of the day.
+Even if you’re busy all day long, spend 5 minutes chatting or cuddling in bed at the start or end of the day.
 Ignore your phone and focus on each other.
 If you have struggled to find time for each other, five minutes can be all it takes to recouple, alleviating any worries you might have about your relationship.

 Quality time is a love language that allows a couple to show their love and appreciation by dedicating regular time and undivided attention to each other.
 Sharing time and simple acts can lead to a deeper connection, greater contentment, and fewer anxieties within the relationship.